-Editor's note: Critically acclaimed author Katie Khan is teaching a virtual workshop on our online members' area at 5pm on 5 April 2022.
+Editor's note: Critically acclaimed author and Novelry tutor Katie Khan is teaching a virtual workshop on our online members' area at 5pm on 5 April 2022.
 She'll be helping you combine big ideas with the themes in your own work and topical subject matter to super-charge your novel concept.
 Enjoy a deep dive into the fingerprints of bestselling high-concept fiction and leave the session brimming with story ideas.

 Salon membership is just £12 per year on top of a regular print subscription, and with dozens of events slated in the coming months, it's the best money you'll spend on your writing this year.
 Join here!

 What is high-concept fiction?
 It’s a term writers might hear from agents and editors as they describe what they’re looking for, or see splashed across six-figure book deals in the trade press.
 Both the publishing industry and Hollywood have come to idolise high-concept fiction in recent years, but what does it actually mean?
 And why is it so popular?

 A high-concept story can be summed up in one line, with a clearly communicable premise.